eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/xyce-notes.md

 ##	Output Files

++ The user guide [Keiter2022, Table 7-4, pp.81, \S7.3.8] provides options to print the Xyce circuit simulation results in different formats.
+	- E.g., we can use the option to print the Xyce circuit simulation results in CSV format, instead of the default ".prn" (print-to-file) format.
 + \cite[\S7.4.6., pp. 73, "Output files" section]{Keiter2019a}
 	- "The output data, as specified by a .PRINT line, however, goes to a single (*.prn) file.
 For convenience, Xyce also creates a second auxilliary file with the *.res suffix."
 	- "Figure 7-3 shows an example file named clip.cir, which when run will produce files clip.cir.res and clip.cir.prn.
 The file clip.cir.res contains one line for each step, showing what parameter value was used on that step. clip.cir.prn is the familiar output format, but the INDEX field recycles to zero each time a new step begins."